 There may be occasions when the seclusion room is not available.
 The use of a nonapproved room to confine a service user should only occur as an emergency measure, be reasonable and proportionate to the harm it is intended to prevent, be for the minimum time necessary.
-The full safeguards of this policy apply and must be implemented for such incidents of seclusion AND, both the Chief Nurse and the Mental Health Act Manager should be informed.
+The full safeguards of this policy apply and must be implemented for such incidents of seclusion AND, both the Director for Nursing, AHP and Quality and the Mental Health Act Manager should be informed.